HansiMcKlaus/AudioSpectrumVisualizer/README.md

 `-ht, --height` Height of the image in px.
 Default: 540

 `-w, --width` Width of the image in px.
-Will be overwritten if both bin_width AND bin_spacing is given!
+Will be overwritten if both binWidth AND binSpacing is given!
 Default: 1920

 `-b, --bins` Amount of bins (bars, points, etc).
 Default: 64

-` -bw, --bin_width` Width of the bins in px.
-Default: auto (5/6 * width/bins)
+` -bw, --binWidth` Width of the bins in px.
+Default: 5/6 * width/bins

-`-bs, --bin_spacing` Spacing between bins in px.
-Default: auto (1/6 * width/bins)
+`-bs, --binSpacing` Spacing between bins in px.
+Default: 1/6 * width/bins

 `-fr, --framerate` Framerate of the image sequence (Frames per second).
 Default: 30

 `-ch, --channel` Which channel to use (left, right, average).
 Default: average

-`-d, --duration` Length of audio input per frame in ms. If duration=-1: Duration will be one frame long (1/framerate).
-Default: -1
+`-d, --duration` Length of audio input per frame in ms. Default: Duration will be one frame long (1/framerate)

 `-s, --start` Begins render at \<start> seconds.
-Default: 0
+Default: Renders from the start of the sound file

 `-e, --end` Ends render at \<end> seconds.
-If end = -1: Renders to the end of the sound file.
-Default: -1
+Default: Renders to the end of the sound file

 `-xlog` Scales the X-axis logarithmically to a given base.
 Default: 0 (Linear)

 `-ylog` Scales the Y-axis logarithmically to a given base.
 Default: 0 (Linear)

-`-sy, --smoothY` Smoothing over past/next \<smoothY> bins (Smoothes bin with adjacent bins).
+`-sy, --smoothY` Smoothing over \<n> adjacent bins.
 If smoothY=auto: Automatic smoothing is applied (bins/32).
 Default: 0

 `-fs, --frequencyStart` Limits the range of frequencies to \<frequencyStart>Hz and onward.
-Default: 0
+Default: Starts at lowest frequency

 `-fe, --frequencyEnd` Limits the range of frequencies to \<frequencyEnd>Hz.
-If frequencyEnd = -1: Ends at highest frequency.
-Default: -1
+Default: Ends at highest frequency

 `-v, --video` Additionally creates a video (.mp4) from image sequence.
 Default: False"